ahmedsakr/hindsight-app/README.md

-# trading-reflections
+## TradingReflections

-Election.js app for Reflections on trading behaviour on Wealthsimple Trade
+ELectron.js + React app for viewing more trading insights with your Wealthsimple Trade account